eLearning Day Frequently Asked Questions for Parents

 Q: How can I prepare my child to be successful on an eLearning Day?

 A: Most of our classes are already utilizing Google Classroom as part of their regular instruction.
-FCS will have an eLearning “practice” Day during regular school time on November 14, to practice this process with students.
-We encourage parents to go through the process with their students at home so that they, too, know how to get support and access materials on an eLearning Day.
+We also encourage parents to go through the process with their students at home so that they, too, know how to get support and access materials on an eLearning Day.
+For younger students, we suggest keeping login information (Chromebook/Lab username and password) at home and practice accessing your teacher’s Google Classroom well in advance of potential inclement weather to eliminate confusion on an actual eLearning Day.